ansible/ansible/docs/docsite/rst/dev_guide/developing_modules_documenting.rst

   * ``required:``
     Only needed if true, otherwise it is assumed to be false.
   * ``default:``

     * If `required` is false/missing, `default` may be specified (assumed 'null' if missing).
-    * Ensure that the default parameter in the docs matches default parameter in the code.
-The default option must not be listed as part of the description.
+    * Ensure that the default parameter in the docs matches the default parameter in the code.
+    * The default option must not be listed as part of the description.
   * ``choices:``
     List of option values.
 Should be absent if empty.
   * ``aliases:``
-    List of option name aliases; generally not needed..
+    List of option name aliases; generally not needed.
   * ``version_added:``
     Only needed if this option was extended after initial Ansible release, i.e. this is greater than the top level `version_added` field.
     This is a string, and not a float, i.e. ``version_added: "2.3"``.